Web API navigation properties

-Within the CSDL $metadata document, each entity type that is not abstract will have
+In the CSDL $metadata document, each entity type that isn't abstract has

-NavigationProperty element describes data related to the current entity type.
+NavigationProperty elements describe data that's related to the current entity type.
 When you retrieve a record, you can expand navigation properties to include related data.

 Single-valued navigation properties